-- i) knowledge of the underlying concepts and principles associated with management and all business administration functions, and an ability to evaluate and interpret these within internal and external business contexts; - ii) an ability to retrieve, analyze, interpret, and present qualitative and quantitative data, to develop lines of argument and make sound judgments in accordance with basic theories and concepts of general business and management.
+- iii) knowledge of the underlying concepts and principles associated with management and business administration functions, and an ability to evaluate and interpret these within internal and external business contexts. - iv) an ability to retrieve, analyze, interpret, and present qualitative and quantitative data, to develop lines of argument and make sound judgments in accordance with basic theories and concepts of general business and management.

-- a) apply a wide variety of business functions to solving basic business-related problems; - b) communicate the results of their study/work accurately and reliably, with coherent arguments, orally and in writing; - c) undertake further training and develop new skills within a structured and managed environment; and will have: - d) qualities and transferable skills necessary for employment requiring the exercise of some personal responsibility.
+- e) apply a wide variety of business functions to solving basic business-related problems; - f) communicate the results of their study/work accurately and reliably, with coherent arguments, orally and in writing: - g) undertake further training and develop new skills within a structured and managed environment; and will have: - h) qualities and transferable skills necessary for employment requiring the exercise of some personal responsibility.